NEMERO21/Text-Classifier/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License][https://github.com/NEMERO21/Text-Classifier/blob/main/LICENSE].

 ## Acknowledgements
 - The Hugging Face community for providing pre-trained models and the Transformers library.